-- Physical presence is your actual permanent home and legal residence.
-Proof of physical presence may include all of the following:

-- Home ownership

-- Lease agreement

-- Rent receipts

-- Notarized statement from a landlord

-- 2) Evidence of intent to make Colorado your permanent

-home and legal residence is demonstrated by surrendering all your legal ties with your prior state and establishing them with Colorado for 12 continuous months.
-Proof that demonstrates evidence of intent, as specified by the residency statute, may include all of the following:
+- Physical presence is the qualified individual's actual permanent home and legal residence.
+Proof of physical presence may include all of the following: - Home ownership - Lease agreement - Rent receipts - Notarized statement from a landlord - 2) Evidence of intent to make Colorado the qualified individual's permanent home and legal residence is demonstrated by surrendering all legal ties with prior states and establishing them with Colorado for 12 continuous months.
+Proof that demonstrates evidence of intent, as specified by the residency statute, may include all of the following: - Colorado driver's license or valid Colorado ID.
+If the qualified individual has a driver's license from another state, he or she must apply for a Colorado driver's license within 30 days of moving to Colorado (if employed) or within 120 days (if unemployed).
+If the qualified individual does not drive, he or she may obtain a Colorado identification card. - Colorado motor vehicle registration.
+If the qualified individual operates a motor vehicle, he or she must register it in Colorado within 30 days of moving to Colorado (if employed) or within 120 days (if unemployed).

-- Colorado driver's license or valid Colorado ID.
-If you have a driver's license from another state, you must apply for a Colorado driver's license within 30 days of moving to Colorado (if you are employed) or within 120 days (if unemployed).
-If you do not drive, you may obtain a Colorado identification card. - Colorado motor vehicle registration.
-If you operate a motor vehicle, you must register it in Colorado within 30 days of moving to Colorado (if employed) or within 120 days (if unemployed).
-This law applies to any vehicle you have, whether or not you are the registered owner. - Permanent, full-time, off-campus employment or acceptance of future permanent employment in Colorado.
-(Student employment provided by CSU-Pueblo is not recognized by the state of Colorado in proving intent.) - Colorado voter registration. - You may register to vote with your county clerk, or when you obtain your Colorado driver's license.
-Although voting is not required by law, it is nonetheless an indicator of one's intent to create a Colorado domicile. - Change in permanent address on all pertinent records. - Payment of Colorado state income tax (if your income is sufficient to be taxed). - All taxable income accrued after you move to Colorado, regardless of source, must be reported to the Colorado Department of Revenue.
-You should file part-year resident returns for each state of residence for the year you move to Colorado.
-For subsequent years, you should file a full-year resident Colorado return. - · Withholding of Colorado state taxes from wages. - Ownership of residential property in Colorado that is your primary residence. - (Ownership of vacation or income property is not an indication of domicile.)
+- This law applies to any vehicle the qualified individual has, whether or not he or she is the registered owner. - Permanent, full-time, off-campus employment or acceptance of future permanent employment in Colorado.
+(Student employment provided by CSU-Pueblo is not recognized by the state of Colorado in proving intent.) - Colorado voter registration. - A qualified individual may register to vote with the county clerk, or when his or her Colorado driver's license is obtained.
+Although voting is not required by law, it is nonetheless an indicator of one's intent to create Colorado domicile. - Change in permanent address on all pertinent records. - Payment of Colorado state income tax (if income is sufficient to be taxed). - All taxable income accrued after moving to Colorado, regardless of source, must be reported to the Colorado Department of Revenue.
+Qualified individuals should file part-year resident returns for each state of residence for the year they move to Colorado.
+For subsequent years, they should file a full-year resident Colorado return. - Withholding of Colorado state taxes from wages. - Ownership of residential property in Colorado that is the qualified individual's primary residence. - (Ownership of vacation or income property is not an indication of domicile.)